The 6:3 Exchange

 A: Because we want to preserve the dignity of our children, we feel revealing their identity is not in their best interest.
 But we will be sharing profile stories about all of our children with all of our sponsors through our monthly 6:3 Exchange Newsletter.

 Q: Can I write letters to my sponsor child?

 A: Because we don’t want our children to know they’re sponsored and we want to avoid opportunities that would might cause them to feel envious, or undervalued, we request that no letters be sent sponsored children.
 But we’ll be sharing news about our students and schools with you through our monthly 6:3 Exchange Newsletter.

 Q: Can I meet the children at Cherish?

 A: Absolutely.
 You’re more than welcome to come to Cherish and visit with the children.
 However, the children would remain unaware that you are a sponsor.
 Learn more about serving at Cherish at http://www.cherishuganda.org/serve/

 Q: Does my donation go directly toward the care of my sponsored child?

 A: Great question!
-Your donation goes toward the operations of our homes as a whole.
-If "Child A" is partially sponsored, while "Child B" is fully sponsored, both children can be equally cared for.
-Your sponsorship simply connects you to a face to see the wonderful impact our homes team is making on our children.
+Your donation goes toward all our students.
+This way, if "Child A" is partially sponsored while "Child B" is fully sponsored, both children can be equally cared for.
+If our sponsorship needs have been met, Cherish will use the funds where they’re most needed.